 Disstertation: "'Living on the Edge': Craft, Land Use, and the American Environment"

 M.A.
 Thesis: "Don't Forget to Remember: The Defiant Queer Hand in David McDiarmid's Man Quilt, 1978" (Southern Illinois University, Carbondale, completed 2015)

-Matthew Limb is a fifth-year Ph.D.
+Matthew Limb is a seventh-year Ph.D.
 Candidate and Doctoral Scholars Fellow at University of California Santa Barbara.
 He specializes in contemporary art, craft, and design with a minor specialization in queer cultural production and performance.
 Matthew’s research examines the overlap of craft production with the environmental movement in the western United States.

 Prior to coming to UCSB Matthew graduated with an M.A. in Art History and Visual Culture from Southern Illinois University Carbondale and a B.A. in History from Weber State University.

 Matthew Limb.
 "Ceramics and the Environment in the Late-Twentieth Century American West."
 The Decorative Arts Trust.
 2019.